Microsoft Skype for Business FAQ

 Where can I find previous IM conversations, records of Skype for Business calls, or IM requests I may have missed?

-By default, if you are using Microsoft Outlook, Skype for Business saves all incoming and outgoing conversations in your Outlook’s Conversation History folder, so you can review previous conversations.
-To see a list of recent Skype for Business interactions added to this folder:
+By default, if you are using Microsoft® Outlook, Skype for Business saves all incoming and outgoing conversations in your Outlook Conversation History folder, so you can review previous conversations.
+To see a list of recent Skype for Business interactions added to this folder, click the Conversations tab above the search input area.

-- Verify that you are using Microsoft Outlook 2010 or Outlook 2013.
+- Verify that you are using Microsoft Outlook 2010 or later.

 - In the Skype for Business main window, click the Options button, and then click Personal.